 ISAT also provides treatment to younger children who have acted out sexually.
 Through this treatment program, children can develop an understanding of their sexual behavior and resolve related issues.
 The program is structured in levels with individualized goals and objectives.
 Individual, group and family therapy are provided.

 ISAT offers programs for adults needing treatment for sexual offending behavior.
 Each program is structured around a level system and treatment plan based on risk, need, responsivity principles.
 The programs include an outpatient treatment program requiring weekly individual and group attendance, a more intensive treatment program involving structured time onsite working on treatment assignments, and a special needs treatment program for clients with certain circumstances that affect treatment responsivity.
-Treatment programs are available to both male and female individuals.
 The ISAT treatment programs are designed to involve not only the court-involved client, but also various family members, significant others and those individuals affected by the inappropriate and illegal sexual behavior.
 Individual, group, couples, and family therapy are provided, as well as psychoeducational skills courses.
 Therapists providing services are credentialed through the Utah Department of Corrections and are trained to help clients learn and meaningfully internalize treatment concepts such as accountability, empathy, thinking errors, and boundaries.